Hail and well met fellow MMORPG enthusiast!

 For almost 2 years (2006-2007 ), I was employed as video game designer with a large company in the Seattle area.
 There I worked on 4 shipped AAA+ titles for the Nintendo Gameboy Advance and the Nintendo DS.

-As time has passed and I have had the opportunity to wear many hats which has enabled me to see the video gaming world through different perspectives as: player, volunteer guide, blogger, writer and game designer.
+As time has passed and I have had the opportunity to wear many hats which has enabled me to see the video gaming world through different perspectives as: player, volunteer guide, blogger, writer, game designer and consultant.
 Throughout all of these experiences there has been one constant: a passion for virtual worlds.